Are Starfish Decomposers? The Truth Will Change How You See Them

 Horse mussel, geoduck, razor clam

-ii.
+iI.
 Mussels

 Blue mussel, zebra mussel, horse mussel.

-iii.
+iII.
 Oysters

 Olympia oyster, Eastern oyster, Pacific oyster